JasonReed234/MormonWordSearch/README.md

-# DjangoMormonWordSearch4

-#My 4th attempt at this.
+#MormonWordSearch

-#Mormonwordsearch is an app designed to prevent misinformation in the mormon community.
-The user can type a word into the search bar and see where it has been used throughout the church's history.
+Mormonwordsearch is an app designed to prevent misinformation in the Mormon community.
+This app finds every instance of any given word in the Mormon corpus* and contextually renders it to the user with sources cited.
+The intended audience includes current and former members of the LDS church or anybody interested in historical accuracy as it pertains to the LDS church.

+*Mormon corpus includes general conference talks, scriptures, handbooks, newsletters, books written by general authorities of the church, etc.

+Next steps:
+1) Upload large Mormon corpus file to a PaaS (it is currently on my PC, program will not run until this step is complete)
+2) Provide formatting to enable an aesthetically pleasing output
+3) Complete the Mormon corpus file (currently contains all general conference talks from 1897-2011)
+4) Include "usage over time" charts for any word searched
+5) Implement ideas sourced from the community

 ## Deploy to Heroku